collective/collective.wfeffectiverange/README.rst

 limitations
 ===========

-no support if a content type has two workflows
+No support if a content type has two workflows.